ombalamwar-jpg/github-first-trial/README.md

 # github-first-trial
-this is going to be my first repository
+this is my first repository